2024–25 Florida Gators women's basketball team

-The 2024–25 Florida Gators women's basketball team represents the University of Florida during the 2024–25 NCAA Division I women's basketball season.
-The Gators, led by fourth-year head coach Kelly Rae Finley, play their home games at the O'Connell Center and compete as members of the Southeastern Conference (SEC).
+The 2024–25 Florida Gators women's basketball team represented the University of Florida during the 2024–25 NCAA Division I women's basketball season.
+The Gators, led by fourth-year head coach Kelly Rae Finley, played their home games at the O'Connell Center and compete as members of the Southeastern Conference (SEC).

 Previous season

 The Gators finished the season 16–16 (5–11 SEC) to finish in eleventh in the SEC and received a bid to the inaugural WBIT, where they lost to St. John's in the first round.